 Reversal of Comorbidities

 Patients with life-threatening obesity also suffer from multiple medical conditions such as type 2 diabetes, elevated cholesterol, high blood pressure, arthritis, cardiac disease, and depression.
 Successful weight loss from bariatric surgery can mitigate these medical conditions.
 For some patients, these comorbidities completely go away after having surgery.
 For others, the surgery improves the conditions.
 Take diabetes, for example.
 Surgery can prevent prediabetes from worsening and, sometimes, eliminates or reduces the need for diabetes medication.

 Some people hold the misconception that weight loss surgery patients go on to regain weight later in life.
 The research says otherwise.
 A whopping 95% of people who undergo surgery lose half or more of their excess weight and keep it off for years afterward.
 This makes bariatric surgery the most effective solution to battling severe obesity.

 Better Quality of Life

-Patients who undergo bariatric surgery report unexpected increases to the quality of their lives.
+Patients who undergo bariatric surgery report unexpected increases in the quality of their lives.
 They don’t need extra seats on airplanes.
 They can go on rides at amusement parks without issues.
 And they can take long walks or play with their children or grandchildren without feeling winded or exhausted.

 Then there are the monetary gains.